Audit log — who did what, when

 A non-exhaustive list of action categories that land in the log:

-• Tool — created, edited, enabled, deleted.
+• Tool — created, edited, deleted, secret rotated, tested.

-• Document — uploaded, deleted, re-embedded.
+• Document — uploaded, deleted, reprocessed.

 • Snippet / knowledge — created, edited, deleted; merge-proposal decisions.